TPeubey/commercial_ownership/README.md

 <p>This project is about address data in England</p>

 <p>Some addresses need to be modified, i.e divide the addresses to have only one.</p>
-<p>The script only modiies addresses with keywords or without keywords but which contains several address numbers.</p>
+<p>The script only modifies addresses with keywords or without keywords but which contains several address numbers.</p>

 <p>There are three type of addresses:</p>
 <p>- Correct address, ie: 40 Broad Street, Barry (CF62 7AD)</p>